This peanut butter and chocolate baked oatmeal will be a staple in our house for years to come.

 - Bake for about 30 minutes until the center is firm and the edges are slightly browned.

-This recipe is great for freezing.
+This recipe for peanut butter and chocolate baked oatmeal is great for freezing.
 After baking and cooling, just cut the baked oatmeal into squares and place them in a container, separated in layers with wax paper.
 To heat them up, put an oatmeal square in the microwave for 45-60 seconds.
 This makes a quick and delicious breakfast!